davidrhoden/davidrhoden-basic-netlify/timeline/more-demolition-on-tricou-may-15-2026.md

 ![Demolition on Tricou Street, 11:49 a.m.](/static/img/timeline/warehouse-demolition-may-15-2026/demolition-1149-may-15-2026.jpeg)

-A lot of the demolition looks like this.
+A lot of the demolition looks like this:

 <video controls src="/static/video/warehouse-demolition-may-2026/demolition-a-lot-of-its-like-this-may-15-2026.mp4"></video>